oris-dev/Find-your-hat/development.md

 Features I want to have in:
 * Win and Lose counter / done /
-* random player starting location
+* random player starting location /
-* create different difficulties
+* create different difficulties / done /
 * store the data using sql or mongodb through players and passwords
 * Start working on a proper UI
 * add modules